Skip to Content

 Practicum 3: 20 August - 28 September

-All workshops are held on the Manawatu Campus in Palmerston North.
-There are three weeks in total and workshops are associated with the Teaching in Context I (TIC I) course and each of the Subject Studies courses.
-The workshops per course run over 2 ½ days in February (TIC I is 1 ½ days) and 1 ½ days in June (TIC I is a half day).
+All workshops are compulsory and are held on the Manawatu Campus in Palmerston North.
+There are three weeks in total and workshops are associated with Teaching in Context I (TIC I), Teaching and Learning in a Secondary Context (TISC) and each of the Subject Studies courses.

 Changes to these dates will be advised to students as they happen.